Former WSU student sentenced for extorting women

 “Many of these women were terrified and frightened even when they knew there were no images of them available to be revealed.
 He sometimes threatened them with physical harm and often threatened them with ‘ruining their lives,’ ” the news release stated.

-LeBeau told the Daily News on Monday the investigation found up to 75 women in Washington, Idaho and Oregon were affiliated with this case, though not all of their interactions with Gaumnitz rose to a level of a crime.
-He also said many of them were out of the prosecutor's office's jurisdiction.
+LeBeau told the Daily News on Monday the investigation found as many as 75 women in Washington, Idaho and Oregon were affiliated with this case, though not all of their interactions with Gaumnitz rose to a level of a crime.
+He also said many of them were out of the prosecutor’s office’s jurisdiction.

 The news release stated many of the victims knew Gaumnitz as a former boyfriend, co-worker or friend of a friend.
 Gaumnitz tried to hide his activity by using the identities of men he knew from work or school and by using prepaid or internet phone numbers.